bhaktiayarekar22/Snowflake/README.md

 1. Go to AWS → IAM → Roles.
 2. Create a new role with **AmazonS3FullAccess**.
 3. Copy the **Role ARN** and paste it into the Snowflake integration statement.
-4. Paste the **External ID** from Snowflake into the AWS Trust Relationships.
+4. Paste the **External ID** from Snowflake into the AWS in Trust Relationships,but put temporary external id '0000'.

 After running this in Snowflake:
 ✅ **Integration is created successfully.**